cyc115/Light-Racer/README.md

 ##Game status up to now(09/11/13)
 <pre>
-1.The Game is now playable (sorta).
+1.The Game is now playable.
 2.Everything is pushed under HanGameCore
 3.GameFrame and GamePanel can host a game.GamePanel can load Map from Map Class.
-Keylisteners have been implemented and works with both players( WASD for player 1 and the arrows for player 2) 4.There is currently no collison dectetion.
-This needs to be implemented before the demo.
+Keylisteners have been implemented and works with both players( WASD for player 1 and the arrows for player 2) 4.Collision detection is implemented.
 6.I've added a background image to the game (looks way cooler).
 However you need downlaod the image (tron2.jpg) from the Drive and you need to specify the path in the GamePanel constructor.
 7.There is a demo image on the drive.